 The Sending Church and church planter should work together to determine a realistic budget that accounts appropriately for personal, administrative, ministry and missions expenses.
-NAMB has provided a free tool to help with this process at PlantingProjector.com.
+Send Network has provided a free tool to help with this process at PlantingProjector.com.

-2. Determine an appropriate salary.
+2. Determine an appropriate income.